Student Code of Conduct

 6. University Appeals Board

-The student will be informed in writing of the decision of the administrator hearing the appeal within five (5) business days after the board has made its recommendation to the administrator.
-The disposition of the case by the administrator shall be final.
+The student will be informed in writing of the decision of the person hearing the appeal within five (5) business days after the board has made its recommendation to him/her.
+The disposition of the case by the person hearing the appeal shall be final.

 Interpersonal Violence or other Acts of Violence

-The person who believes s/he has been the recipient of the accused student’s misconduct is entitled to an explanation of available options for redress, including an explanation of the student conduct system.
+The person who believes s/he has been the recipient of the respondent’s misconduct is entitled to an explanation of available options for redress, including an explanation of the student conduct system.

-A no contact directive may be issued by a Student Conduct Administrator to any or all parties involved in the case, including third parties.
-The person who believes s/he has been the recipient of the accused student’s misconduct will be notified should that occur.
+A no contact directive may be issued by a Student Conduct Administrator to parties involved in the case, including third parties.
+The person who believes s/he has been the recipient of the respondent’s misconduct will be notified should that occur.

 A person who reports being the recipient of behavior that violates the Interpersonal Violence Policy or other acts of violence by a John Carroll University student shall have additional rights under the Student Code: